UniversalDevicesInc/udi_python_interface/Oauth2.md

     # We use this to discover devices, or ask to authenticate if user has not already done so
     polyglot.Notices.clear()

+    # First check if user has authenticated
+    try:
-    accessToken = myService.getAccessToken()
+        myService.getAccessToken()

-    if accessToken is None:
+    except ValueError as err:
-        LOGGER.info('Access token is not yet available.
+        LOGGER.warning('Access token is not yet available.
 Please authenticate.') polyglot.Notices['auth'] = 'Please initiate authentication'
         return

+    # If getAccessToken did raise an exception, then proceed with device discovery
     controller.discoverDevices()

 def oauthHandler(token):
-    # When user just authorized, we need to store the tokens
+    # When user just authorized, pass this to your service, which will pass it to the OAuth handler
     myService.oauthHandler(token)

     # Then proceed with device discovery